cpp-for-yourself/lectures-and-homeworks/homeworks/homework_5/homework.md

 > :bulb: Note that `ftxui::Screen` uses X and Y to describe coordinates, while we use rows and columns.
 Generally, `rows` correspond to `Y`, while `cols` correspond to `X`.
 It _is_ confusing, so don't worry if you don't get it right straight away.

 ### The binary to test your data
 The binary that loads an image from disk, pixelates it and outputs it to the terminal, is already provided to you in the project skeleton.
 You can find it here: [`pixelator/examples/pixelate.cpp`](pixelator/examples/pixelate.cpp).

-Note that you will have to add the needed CMake target on your own.
+> :bulb: Note that you will have to add the needed CMake target on your own.

 ### Namespace
 All functions and classes in this project must live in the `pixelator` namespace.